 Each Christmas The Trussell Trust takes thousands of shoe boxes filled with presents to some of the poorest people in Eastern Europe.

-Thanks to your generosity in 2015, we received an amazing 10,078 shoe boxes for distribution to poor and marginalised children and families in Bulgaria, and for the first time in Serbia.
+Thanks to your generosity in 2016, we received an amazing 11,724 shoe boxes for distribution to poor and marginalised children and families in Bulgaria and Serbia.

 Who will receive a Christmas box?